-Quincy Community Electricity (QCE) expects to offer a standard product which will have more renewable energy than required by state law.
+Quincy Community Electricity (QCE) expects to offer a standard product which will have more renewable energy than required.
 The program also expects to offer multiple optional products, each with varying levels of renewable energy.
-Participants in the program will receive the standard product unless they affirmatively choose otherwise.
+Participants in the program will receive the Standard product unless they affirmatively choose otherwise.

 The program will have three optional products to let you find the right balance of cost and renewable energy!